klenartCMU/klenartCMU/finalproject.md

 Additionally, I used a narrow focus for my audience because sometimes, data on a national scale can feel impersonal and distant.
 By shifting the focus to a specific county, the statistics and factors may have more resonance with the intended audience.

 ## Design Decisions
+A few of the most significant design decisions that I made over the course of the project are linked to the biggest takeaways I have from this process. ...
+Finally, the

 ## Final Data Story
 You can view my final data story [here](https://carnegiemellon.shorthandstories.com/LenartFinalProject/index.html).